Telnet-23/100DaysDevOps/5 - Jenkins/Day68-SetUpJenkinsServer.md

 Install the suggested plugins.
 If any fail, simply 'Retry' them.

-Once thats done, Add your user with the crentials provided in the problem and that about it.
+Once thats done, Add your user with the credentials provided in the problem and that about it.
 Jenkins is up and running and the task is done.

 ## Thoughts and takeways

 This one threw me, it was all my fault but I guess it all comes down to attention to detail.
 Always read exactly whats being asked.
 I did use some Jenkins documentation also which I have linked.
 I was unaware it required Java to run to kept hitting a wall there too.
 Anyway, time for tea.
 Reference Doc: https://www.jenkins.io/doc/book/installing/linux/#red-hat-centos